 If I'm preaching to the converted, and you already know SIPOC, then skip to our 3 key SIPOC tips at the end of our blog.

 And before we get stuck in, if you a new to ITIL4®, you might like to take a look at our ITIL4 Foundation course online here.

 So, How Do We Start?

-But what I have discovered over the years is that there are very few people ‘out there’ that understand this invaluable tool called SIPOC.
-What is SIPOC?
-I hear you say...
-Well let me explain....
+But what I have discovered over the years is that there are very few people ‘out there’ that understand this invaluable tool.
+So, what is SIPOC?

 What Is SIPOC?

 SIPOC (pronounced sigh-pock) stand for Suppliers, Inputs, Process, Outputs and Customers.